Lake Forest, Illinois: Geography

+Climate

+Due to its proximity to the city, Lake Forest's climate shares many of the same traits as Chicago.
+Lake Forest lies in a humid continental climate zone (Köppen: Dfa) and experiences four distinct seasons.
+Like all Chicago suburbs, Lake Forest lies within USDA plant hardiness zone 5b.

 Economy

 Commercial development in Lake Forest is focused in three areas, two of which have public railway stations.
 The central business district includes a Metra commuter railroad station on the Union Pacific/North Line.
 It extends beyond Market Square, providing a mixture of retail, banking, and professional services, as well as restaurants.
-Market Square is composed of a wide variety of shops and restaurants, including Talbots, Williams Sonoma, J.Crew, and Einstein Bros.
-Bagels.
+Market Square is composed of a wide variety of shops and restaurants.
 The business district to the west includes a Metra commuter railroad station on the Milwaukee District/North Line.
 It extends beyond Settlers' Square to provide a mixture of retail, banking and professional services, as well as restaurants.
 A third area of business development, consisting mostly of corporate and office space, has been developed along the city's northwestern border with the Tri-State Tollway.

-The headquarters of Fortune 500 companies Tenneco, Brunswick, and Hospira are located in Lake Forest; Akorn, Covered Logistics, Horizon Therapeutics, IDEX, Packaging Corporation of America, Pactiv, Prestone, and Trustmark also have their headquarters in Lake Forest, while W. W. Grainger and BFG Technologies are located in unincorporated Lake County, near Lake Forest.
+The headquarters of Fortune 500 companies Brunswick, and Hospira are located in Lake Forest; Akorn, Covered Logistics, Horizon Therapeutics, IDEX, Packaging Corporation of America, Pactiv, Prestone, and Trustmark also have their headquarters in Lake Forest, while W. W. Grainger and BFG Technologies are located in unincorporated Lake County, near Lake Forest.
 The Chicago Bears training facility and headquarters, Halas Hall, opened in 1997 in west Lake Forest, and the Chicago Fire now train at the Bears' previous facility located on the campus of Lake Forest.

 Lake Forest is the base for Linking Efforts Against Drugs (LEAD), a national organization aimed at discouraging youth from getting involved in drugs.
 It empowers parents and community members to encourage the drug-free choice.